SoulIess/Learn-Web-Hacking/README_en.md

 The last portion focuses on the introduction and usage of applications.
 Included is a list of recommendations for applications and resources and some contents that are currently unclassified.

 #
 The above is the overall content summarization, but the order is not mandatory.
-The topic can be from anywhere and start from anywhere of interest.
-This compilation can be used both as a whole and as a handbook.
+Reading can start from anywhere of interest .
+This compilation can be used both as a whole or as a handbook.

 As the author is also learning and is human, errors are inevitable.
 Errors will fixed and contents updated in a timely fashion.
 If there exists any mistakes, readers are welcomed to criticize and correct them through [Issue](https://github.com/LyleMi/Learn-Web-Hacking/issues/new) or [PR](https://github.com/LyleMi/Learn-Web-Hacking/pulls).
 Help is much appreciated.